microsoft/verus-proof-synthesis/benchmarks/VeruSAGE-Bench/README.md

 ## Key Features

-- **Real-World Complexity**: Tasks extracted from production-grade verified systems
+- **Real-World Complexity**: Tasks are extracted from production-grade verified systems
-- **Repository-Level Context**: Each task requires understanding dependencies across a large codebase
+- **Repository-Level Context**: Each task requires understanding dependencies originally defined across a large codebase
 - **Diverse Difficulty**: Ranges from simple lemmas to complex temporal logic and refinement proofs
-- **Realistic Evaluation**: Tasks preserve the actual complexity and dependencies of real verification work
+- **Comprehensive Feature Coverage**: Tasks collectively cover all the key verification strategies and Verus features
+- **Single-file Evaluation**: Eacn task is contained in a stand-alone compilable and verifiable Rust file

 ## Directory Organization